Electric Scenarios

 time demo dcucopf

-Figure 2.
-Example of times settings and graphical description of a DCUCOPF scenario.
+Figure 3.
+Example of time settings and graphical description of a DCUCOPF scenario.

 By default, the event NOLASTHOR is set to False.
 If the sum of the TimeHorizon and TimeLookAhead of the last consecutive run exceeds the EndTime, the fraction of the TimeLookAhead that extends beyond the EndTime is truncated.
 For example, with a TimeWindow of 6 days, 2 days TimeHorizon, and 3 days TimeLookAhead, SAInt will execute 3 consecutive runs, where in the first run, the last TimeLookAhead is of 3 days, in the second run of 2 days, and in the last run is completely truncated rather than being of 2 days.
 In this example, if the event NOLASTHOR is set to True (not recommended), the last TimeLookAhead is completely neglected.